RuanGOA/logbook/README.md

 # Log Book

 According to the definitions by Oxford Languages, a log book is an official record of events during the voyage of a ship or aircraft.
-This simple application will help you manage your daily voyage logs. 😄
+However, people use logbooks to report on ordinary everyday life.
+This simple application will help you write and manage your logs. 😄

 ## Installation & Configuration